 The popular Good Sam Trip Planner will no longer be available as of April 10, 2019.
 Luckily, there are still some very useful resources for RV trip planning that will help you map out your travels, find campgrounds and more.

-The best trip planning tool made specifically for RVers is RV Trip Wizard.
-This planner shows all of the campgrounds and RV parks along your route, with integrated reviews and information from Campground Reviews.
+The best trip planning tool made specifically for RVers is RV LIFE Trip Wizard.
+This planner shows all of the campgrounds and RV parks along your route, with integrated reviews and information from RV LIFE Campgrounds.
 It also calculates a safe route based on your rig’s exact measurements, so you know when to avoid low clearance bridges.

 The campgrounds can easily be filtered by price, amenities, or features.
 Users can click on a campground to learn more about the amenities, some also have photos available.